-&lt;sup>2 A section 128 direction check checks the names of individuals who have been prohibited from taking part in the management of any independent school (including academies and free schools) or being a school governor.
+2 A section 128 direction check checks the names of individuals who have been prohibited from taking part in the management of any independent school (including academies and free schools) or being a school governor.
 For a clear definition of what management roles this affects see para 124 of KCSE.

-- 13.3 The school will satisfy themselves that the appropriate safeguarding procedures have been followed in terms of checks on employees and volunteers going on the trip.
-The School will confirm on Evolve that the checks have been carried out. - 13.4 When using external providers for activities, transport or accommodation where staff could have significant unsupervised access to young people, the school will seek assurances that the provider has sufficient safeguarding systems in place. - 13.5 The school may use the DBS Update Service to check the eligible employee and volunteer certificates are still current.
-The individuals must be subscribed to the DBS Update Service, have given the school permission to undertake the check and the level of check required must be the same as the original check - the original DBS certificate must also be viewed.
+- 13.2 Residential visits will be planned well in advance to give sufficient time for the DBS process to be completed. - 13.3 The school will satisfy themselves that the appropriate safeguarding procedures have been followed in terms of checks on employees and volunteers going on the trip.

+[The School will confirm on Evolve3 (where the service is purchased) that the checks have been carried out.] - 13.4 When using external providers for activities, transport or accommodation where staff could have significant unsupervised access to young people, the school will seek assurances that the provider has sufficient safeguarding systems in place [by either checking on Evolve that they hold the Learning Outside the Classroom Quality Badge or ensure they have supplied a suitably completed 'NCC Providers Contract' (where this service is purchased).] - 13.5 The school may use the DBS Update Service to check the eligible employee and volunteer certificates are still current.
+The individuals must be subscribed to the DBS Update Service, have given the school permission to undertake the check and the level of check required must be the same as the original check the original DBS certificate must also be viewed.